lachlanmcdonald/mg-shader-wiki/Notes.md

 ### Type casting

-Some hardware cannot cast betwen `int` and `float` without an explicit command, i.e.:
+Some hardware cannot coercion betwen `int` and `float`, and instead require an explicit command.
+You should always explicity cast from `int` to `float` and vice versa.

+i.e.

 ```glsl
 float a = 1.0;